Teachers in One State Now Face ‘America First’ Exam to Prove They’re Not Too Woke

 Walters’ Defense

 Despite the backlash, Walters insists the test is necessary.
-In an interview with USA Today, he said the state Department of Education will implement the exam to ensure incoming teachers are not "indoctrinating kids."
+In an interview with USA Today, he stated that the state Department of Education will implement the exam to ensure incoming teachers are not "indoctrinating kids."

 "These reforms will reset our classrooms back to educating our children without liberal indoctrination," Walters wrote on X, formerly Twitter.
 "We’re proud to defend these standards, and we will continue to stand up for honest, pro-America education in every classroom."